About Us - who are the Quakers, and what do they stand for?

 Although the founders of Quakerism set it within the Christian tradition and culture of their time, Quakers always emphasised that The Light is to be found in everyone – not only among Quakers, and not only among Christians.
 In the words of John’s Gospel, “It is the true Light that enlightens everyone who comes into the World”.
 We do not for example insist that our Members take any specific view about the significance of Bible or about Jesus Christ.
 We consider that actions demonstrate better than words who the real followers of Jesus are (“by their fruits you shall know them”) and indeed it would seem on any reading of the Gospels that Jesus himself was much more interested in the way people behaved to each other, rather than in what religious theories they held.
 The historian George Trevelyan, commenting on Quakers in his seminal work “English Social History” hit the nail on the head when he wrote that the Quakers were concerned with upholding Christian qualities rather than Christian dogmas.

 Quakers therefore have abandoned much of the trappings of the historic Christian Churches: we have no liturgy, no clergy, no sacraments.
 However while Quakers have little time for abstract religious dogma, we do share certain basic and enduring values expressed in statements which we call “Testimonies”.
 These are not just things we say we believe in: it is the way we live.
-They record the things we have found that work for good in the world, a way to express how our experience of God translates into action – for Quakerism is above all a practical religion which affects how we actually live and act day by day, not just a set of theories to be recollected on Sundays!
+They record the things we have found that work for good in the world, a way to express how our experience of God translates into action – for Quakerism is above all a practical religion which affects how we actually live and act day by day, not just a set of theories which we recollect on Sundays.

 "You will say, Christ saith this, and the apostles say this, but what canst thou say?
 Are thou a child of Light and hast walked in the Light, and that which thou speakest, is it inwardly from God?"
 (George Fox)